DBMI/ExcelPostprocessor/README.md

 ---

-Python tools to search Excel fields and extract measurements.
+Python tools to search Excel columns and extract measurements.

 ## Installation